-- Findings of osteomyelitis on radiographic imaging should prompt bone biopsy for culture and histology to confirm the diagnosis and to guide antimicrobial therapy, unless blood cultures are positive for a likely pathogen (such as S. aureus, a gram-negative enteric rod, or Pseudomonas aeruginosa). - Patients with negative Gram stain and culture results should be treated with an antimicrobial regimen with activity against the common causes of vertebral osteomyelitis, including staphylococci, streptococci, and gram-negative bacilli.
+- Findings of osteomyelitis on radiographic imaging should prompt bone biopsy for culture and histology to confirm the diagnosis and to guide antimicrobial therapy, unless blood cultures are positive for a likely pathogen (such as s.aureus, a gram-negative enteric rod, or Pseudomonas aeruginosa).

+- Patients with negative Gram stain and culture results should be treated with an antimicrobial regimen with activity against the common causes of vertebral osteomyelitis, including staphylococci, streptococci, and gram-negative bacilli. (if blood culture fails we give treatment against the most common pathogen (s.aureus) like vancomycin)

-Complications of osteomyelitis include:
+- Complications of osteomyelitis include:

 - •Sinus tract formation

 - Contiguous soft tissue infection

 - Abscess

 - •Septic arthritis

 - •Systemic infection

 - Bony deformity and Fracture

 - Malignancy